-Binatna, a phonetic translation and transcription of “between us” in the Moroccan dialect of Arabic, must be understood as an act of meeting and exchange.
-At the same time, Binatna draws a gap, a distance, a so-called espace intermédiaire which, according to the French sociologist Etienne Duval, is necessary to identify persons involved in the exchange and the dynamics of that exchange.
+Binatna, a phonetic translation and transcription of “between us” in Moroccan dialect, must be percieved as an act of meeting and exchange.
+At the same time, Binatna draws a gap, a distance, a so-called espace intermédiaire (intermediate space) which, according to the French sociologist Etienne Duval, is necessary to identify persons involved in an exchange and its dynamics.

 This intermediate space “is first a separation space.
 This separation is necessary for the identification of protagonists and the dynamic of their relationship.
 The intermediate space is nothing.
 It is in-between.
 But what seems to be empty, turns into a playground where everything becomes possible.
 If there was, in writing, no white to separate words, reading and deciphering the meaning would be impossible.” *

-From their research in Vienna and Rabat, the artists Carolle Benitah, Käthe Hager von Strobele, Jamila Lamrani, Edith Payer, Leila Sadel and Nicole Schatt have tried to capture the sites with a view from outside and to collect traces.
-For the artists, traces reflect impermanence in that they are proof of existence and a past state, or, one could write, manifestations of absences.
+After their research in Vienna and Rabat, the artists Carolle Benitah, Käthe Hager von Strobele, Jamila Lamrani, Edith Payer, Leila Sadel and Nicole Schatt have tried to capture the sites with an outside view, and to collect traces.
+For the artists, traces reflect impermanence in that they are proof of existence, a past state, or, one could write, manifestations of absences.

-Reading traces means the reconstruction of a story, of an event that is at the origin.
-It is only through this narrative process that the trace reveals its importance and its local roots.
+Reading traces means reconstructing a story, an event that is at the source of what follows.
+It is only through this process that the trace reveals its importance and its local roots.
 Generated subjective perceptions and experiences allow many interpretations that can lead to various narrative threads in the story.

 translation by Colette Apelian